hcixaitutorial/hcixaitutorial.github.io/index.md

 - **What is Explainable AI (XAI)?**

-    What are the focuses of XAI work in Machine Learning and HCI communities?
+    What are the focuses of XAI work in various research communities (e.g., Machine Learning, HCI)?
 What problems does XAI solve?

 - **Why is XAI important?**